WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   - Brackets with threaded holes, so you can customize the sides of your mirror in any material like wood, metal, plastic…..
 Max. thickness of the material should be: 10mm.
     Check out the picture below for an example with lasercut plywood of 6mm thick with a side finish.
 The lasercut files are also available for download above.

-* **Connector PCB board**
+* **connector PCB**
-This is an custom designed PCB that extends some of the GPIO pins of the Raspberry Pi.
-Production files and schematic can also be downloaded above
+This is a custom designed PCB that extends some of the GPIO pins of the Raspberry Pi.
+The production files and schematic can also be downloaded above.
-This board allows you to easily connect the Infrared sensors, motion sensor and safely power LED strips without the need of soldering, and blowing up your Raspberry Pi.
+This board allows you to easily connect the infrared sensors, motion sensor and safely power LED strips without the need of soldering, and blowing up your Raspberry Pi.

-* **IR sensor x2**
+* **IR sensors**
-  The IR sensors are used to swipe between pages, these are also mounted on the backplate
+  The IR sensors are used to swipe between pages, these are also mounted onto the backplate

 * **PIR sensor**
-  The motion sensor detects if ther is any movement within its range, the mirror will turn on.
-Also mountable on the backplate
+  The motion sensor or PIR sensor detects if there is any movement within its range.
+If so, the mirror will turn on.
+This is also mountable on the backplate.

-* **Power supply**
+* **power supply**
-We've used an Power supply from AUKEY.
-It has 5X USB 3.0 ports with Quick Charge function, to power up the Raspberry Pi and the LED strips.
+We've used an power supply from AUKEY.
+It has 5X USB 3.0 ports with quick charge function, to power up the Raspberry Pi and the LED strips.
 There are 3 spare USB ports.
-  This Power suply is also integrated in the Back Plate, but any decent power supply will work
+  This Power supply is also integrated in the back plate, but any decent power supply will work.

 * **open source-software "MagicMirror²"**
   More information about this software can be found here: ([MagicMirrorsoftware](https://magicmirror.builders/))